-- English" and "PM 330 Sterilization Consent Form Spanish" found on IEHP website3).4 - a.
-One (1) copy of the State of California approved booklets must be furnished to the Member, along with the consent forms.5 - b.
+Sterilization Consent Form - English" and "PM 330 Sterilization Consent Form - Spanish" in Section 10).found on IEHP website3).-45

+- a.
+One (1) copy of the State of California approved booklets must be furnished to the Member, along with the consent forms.6 - b.
 The Practitioner must have a discussion with the Member after the Member has read the booklet.
-This discussion must be noted in the progress notes of the Member's medical record. - 1) The PM 330 Sterilization Consent Form must be signed by the Member after the discussion has taken place.6 If an interpreter is used, he/she must also sign the consent form verifying his/her part in the discussion.7 Suitable arrangements must be made to ensure that all necessary information is relayed to a Member who is visually impaired, deaf or otherwise a person with a disability. - 2) Informed consent may not be obtained while the Member is under the influence of alcohol, or any substance that affects the Member's state of awareness.
-Consent may not be obtained while the Member is in labor, within twenty-four (24) hours of delivery, post abortion, or if the Member is seeking to obtain or obtaining an abortion.8 - 3) Written informed consent must have been given at least 30 days and no more than 180 days before the procedure is performed.9 A copy of the consent form must be given to the Member.10 - 4) A hysterectomy requires an additional consent form and is only covered when medically necessary.
-A hysterectomy is not compensated if performed or arranged solely to render the Member sterile. - 5) Sterilization may be performed during emergency abdominal surgery or premature delivery if the Member consented to sterilization at least 30 days prior to the intended date of sterilization or the expected date of delivery and at least 72 hours have passed between the time that written consent was given and the time of the emergency surgery or premature delivery.
-The consent must also have been signed 72 hours prior to the Member having received any preoperative medication.
-Property of the Member having received any preoperative medication. - 6) The PM 330 Sterilization Consent Form must be fully completed at the time of the procedure.
+This discussion must be noted in the progress notes of the Member's medical record. - The PM 330 Sterilization Consent Form must be signed by the Member after the discussion has taken place.7 If an interpreter is used, he/she must also sign the consent form verifying his/her part in the discussion.8 Suitable arrangements must be made to ensure that all necessary information is relayed to a Member who is visually impaired, deaf or otherwise a person with a disability. - 2) Informed consent may not be obtained while the Member is under the influence of alcohol, or any substance that affects the Member's state of awareness.
+Consent may not be obtained while the Member is in labor, within twenty-four (24) hours of delivery, post abortion, or if the Member is seeking to obtain or obtaining an abortion.9 - 3) Written informed consent must have been given at least thirty (30)30 days and no more than one hundred eighty (180)180 days before the procedure is performed.10 A copy of the consent form must be given to the Member.11 - 4) A hysterectomy requires an additional consent form and is only covered when medically necessary.
+A hysterectomy is not compensated if performed or arranged solely to render the Member sterile. - 5) Sterilization may be performed during emergency abdominal surgery or premature delivery if the Member consented to sterilization at least thirty (30)30 days prior to the intended date of sterilization or the expected date of delivery and at least seventy two (72)72 hours have passed between the time that written consent was given and the time of the emergency surgery or premature delivery.12 The consent must also have been signed seventy two (72)72 hours prior to the Member having received any preoperative medication.13 - 6) The PM 330 Sterilization Consent Form must be fully completed at the time of the procedure.